TheIdentitySelector/thiss-js/docs/components.rst

 SP's can publish a list of allowed DiscoveryResponse in their metadata, indicating which endpoints can be used to send the discovery response.
-When using SeamlessAccess standard integration, they can choose to show a warning in case the discovery response is configured to be sent to an endpoint not in the metadata.
+The intention of this is that a discovery service such as SeamlessAccess can show a warning to the end users in case the discovery response is configured to be sent to an endpoint not in the metadata.

-This way they can prevent external systems to use it as an open redirect.
+At this point in time, not many SP's are publishing DiscoveryResponse elements in their metadata.
+The warning will be shown when the flag is enabled, the SP's metadata contains at least one DiscoveryResponse element, and the discovery response is not among them.

 To display the warning in the DS page you have to add a `warnDR=true` parameter to the URL of the discovery service configured into the SP software.
 So something like this for Shibboleth SP:

 .. code-block:: xml